Eric L. Denovellis¶

-I am a computational research scientist in Dr. Loren Frank’s lab at UCSF.
-My work focuses on developing scalable, interpretable algorithms and tools to decode, categorize and visualize neural representations – particularly in the hippocampus.
-This work extends and applies marked point process switching state space models I developed during my postdoc with Dr. Uri T. Eden.
-I work closely with experimental collaborators to ensure these algorithms and tools are usable on large scale data.
+I work in Dr. Loren Frank’s lab developing methods for decoding neural representations – particularly in the hippocampus.
+My methodological focus is on marked point process switching state space models for characterizing replay dynamics, work I began during my postdoc with Dr. Uri T. Eden.
+I work closely with experimental collaborators to ensure these methods are usable on large-scale data, and I build open-source infrastructure to make advanced computational techniques accessible to the broader neuroscience community.

 Previously, I completed my Ph.D. in computational neuroscience at Boston University with Drs.
 Daniel H. Bullock and Earl K. Miller.
 There I developed computational tools and models to understand how prefrontal cortex supports the underlying neural computations necessary to switch between contexts.
 Specifically: